 We show the results of the recovered dust map for a test sky region where there is a significant difference between the \textit{Planck} dust map and CSFD map.
-We find that the \textit{Planck} dust map has more structures as compared to the CSFD map.
-We compare the power spectrum of the recovered dust map and $N_{\ion{H}{I}}$ map and find a difference in slope ($\Delta \alpha \approx 0.4$) by fitting a power-law model to both the spectrum.
-To explain $\Delta \alpha$, we decompose the recovered dust map into two gas phases: dust associated with $N_{\ion{H}{I}}$ and dust associated with $N_{\element{H}{2}}$.
-This work provides a clear pathway to map the Galactic interstellar reddening over intermediate and high Galactic latitudes. } {} \keywords{methods: statistical, ISM: dust, extinction, infrared: diffuse background, submillimeter: diffuse background}
+We found that the \textit{Planck} dust map has more structure than the CSFD map.
+We compared the power spectrum of the recovered dust map and \ion{H}{I} map and found a difference in slope ($\Delta \alpha \approx 0.4$) by fitting a power-law model to the two spectra.
+To explain $\Delta \alpha$, we decomposed the recovered dust map into two gas phases: dust associated with neutral atomic hydrogen, and dust associated with molecular hydrogen.
+We provide a clear pathway to mapping the Galactic interstellar reddening over intermediate and high Galactic latitudes. } {} \keywords{methods: statistical, ISM: dust, extinction, infrared: diffuse background, submillimeter: diffuse background}